-Colombian authorities announced that they will destroy and sterilize part of drug lord Escobar's hippopotamus herd to control the number of individuals.
+Colombian authorities announced that they will destroy and sterilize part of drug lord Escobar's hippopotamus herd to control their numbers.

-The hippos began to breed and thrive, many of them spreading beyond the farm's boundaries.
-Last year, Colombia's Environment Ministry declared the hippos an invasive species and opened the door to culling.
+The hippos began to breed and thrive, with many of them moving beyond the ranch's boundaries.
+Colombia's Environment Ministry declared the hippos an invasive species last year and opened the door to culling.

 Hippos at a lake in Doradal, Antioquia region, Colombia on April 19.
 Photo: AFP

-Escobar’s hippos roamed the swamps of the Antioquia region in northwestern Colombia.
-The herd thrived because of its lack of predators, favorable weather conditions, and abundant food and water.
-Colombian officials estimate there are 169 hippos in the Magdalena River Delta, which flows through Antioquia.
+Escobar’s hippos roamed the wetlands of Colombia’s northwestern Antioquia region.
+The herd thrived because of its lack of natural predators, favorable weather conditions, and abundant food and water.
+Colombian officials estimate there are 169 hippos in the Magdalena River Delta, which runs through Antioquia.
 Without control, the population could reach 1,000 by 2035.

-Colombia has tried several options, including sterilization and transferring hippos to zoos abroad, but has failed to curb the population.
-Animal activists say sterilization causes pain to the animals and endangers veterinarians.
+Colombia has tried several options, including sterilization and transferring the hippos to zoos abroad, but has failed to curb the population.
+Animal activists say sterilization causes pain and endangers veterinarians.

 Location of Antioquia region, Colombia.
 Graphics: Al Jazeera